chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 4. Run your SNN with/without Dynamic Confidence, to see how much latency and spike counts can be saved, and whether the accuracy is compromised or not.

 # Code details
 The demo code uses the setting of CIFAR-10, 2-bit quantized ResNet-20, ANN-to-SNN conversion, QCFS.
 It runs an SNN two times, with/without Dynamic Confidence, respectively.
-Please check log.txt for the expected output and simulation enviorments.
+Results show 63% less simulation time and 57% reduction on spike counts/image, with the same accuracy.
+Please check log.txt for the detailed output and simulation enviorments.
 Other settings will be available soon.
 I am working on wrap Dynamic Confidence in a function in my spare time, to make it easier to use.

 Related works: